-It is certainly not the case that everything found in classical books of history is sound, rather it is made very clear by scholars, including scholars of history, that this is not the case.
+It is certainly not the case that everything found in classical books of history is sound.
+It is made very clear by scholars, including scholars of history, that this is not the case.

 فما يكن في كتابي هذا من خبر ذكرناه عن بعض الماضين مما يستنكره قارئه، أو يستشنعه سامعه، من أجل أنه لم يعرف له وجها في الصحة، ولا معنى في الحقيقة، فليعلم انه لم يؤت في ذلك من قبلنا، وإنما أتى من قبل بعض ناقليه إلينا، وإنا إنما أدينا ذلك على نحو ما أدي إلينا (تاريخ الطبري)

-Regarding what is in this book of mine of narrations that I have mentioned from people of the past, that causes the reader to feel it is baseless, or its hearer to disapprove of it, because he does not know it to be sound, or feels it does not reflect reality, let it be known that it was not invented by me.
-Rather it was narrated to me by narrators, and I have narrated it in the same that it was narrated to me (meaning with its chain of narrators).
+Regarding what is in this book of mine of narrations that I have mentioned from people of the past, which causes the reader to feel it is baseless or its hearer to disapprove of it, because he does not know it to be sound or feels it does not reflect reality, let it be known that it was not invented by me.
+Rather, it was narrated to me by narrators and I have narrated it in the same that it was narrated to me (meaning with its chain of narrators).
 (Imam Abu Ja’far al-Tabari, Tareekh al-Tabari).